dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 > 💡 The CPU BOUND/GPU BOUND indicator is not accurate in all cases.
 To find out if you are CPU limited you must compare frame render time to framerate to determine if your GPU is rendering frames faster than the framerate.

-> 💡 Frame times will be inaccurate in VR if Turbo Mode is enabled in OpenXR Toolkit/Quad Views.
+> 💡 Frame times will be inaccurate in VR if Turbo Mode is enabled in Quad Views.

 ## Recompile Shaders